judka-uriel/uriel-book/uriel_en.md

 a means of drawing near to G‑d for building a worthy human civilization.
 This is required for the development of the soul.

-When the ultra-Orthodox do not work six days, then in order to distinguish the Sabbath from other days, it is not sufficient for them simply to cease work, as working Jews do.
-The ultra-Orthodox must further impose upon themselves a multitude of additional restrictions so that the Sabbath would be distinguished from other days.
-In brief, the scheme is as follows: the non-Orthodox work on weekdays and do not work on the Sabbath.
+When the ultra-Orthodoxes do not work six days, then in order to distinguish the Sabbath from other days, it is not sufficient for them simply to cease work, as working Jews do.
+The ultra-Orthodoxes must further impose upon themselves a multitude of additional restrictions so that the Sabbath would be distinguished from other days.
+In brief, the scheme is as follows: the non-Orthodoxes work on weekdays and do not work on the Sabbath.
 But the ultra-Orthodoxes do not work even on weekdays, i.e., they spend their time as on the Sabbath; therefore, when the Sabbath arrives, they are compelled additionally to further complicate their lives with such stringencies as